Susan G. Finley: Career

 In the 1990s and 2000s, Finley contributed to JPL's further explorations of the solar system.
 Finley worked with the Mars Exploration Rover missions and developed technology in which musical tones were sent at differing phases of descent through the Martian atmosphere and were transmitted back to DSN.
 The program had the rover send musical tones back to the command center once each stage of the craft's descent.
 The engineers were then able to use this information to determine which landing stage the rocket was in at a given time.
 This process was utilized in 1997 for the Pathfinder.
 However, the program was left out of the Climate Orbiter and Polar Lander Mars missions.
 Both the Climate Orbiter and the Polar Lander were lost in 1999.
 NASA attempted to find the causes for each of the failures.
 Fortunately for NASA, Finley's tones assisted in finding the issues with each of the two failed missions.
 The engineers used Finley's tones to update the whereabouts of the platforms in their last minutes.
 Finley was stationed at the Goldstone and Tidbinbilla stations while the landings were taking place and was the first to hear the tones that confirmed the landers survived their trip to Mars.
 Unfortunately, her work went unrecognized in the media because they reported from JPL's mission control only.
 In 2004, Finley's tones returned to the Marian landing process of different components.
 Susan Finley explained that all of the Mars missions that carried the tones were a success.
 It was not until the Mars Polar Lander (MPL) mission failed where mission designers recognized the value of the tones Finley was responsible for.

 In 2008, the Jet Propulsion Laboratory (JPL) reviewed their job listings and each of their employees pay.
 Finley was demoted from a salaried engineer to being paid by the hour.
 Finley was now an hourly engineering specialist.
 This was due to her lack of a Bachelor's Degree.
 Although Finley's overall pay did not change, she remained eligible for overtime.
 The only downside being she now had to clock in and clock out.

-She continues to work full-time for JPL and is involved in DSN support for NASA's recent unmanned missions, including the recent Pluto flyby by the New Horizons spacecraft and the Juno mission to Jupiter.
-Susan Finley currently has no plans to retire.
+She continues to work full-time for JPL and is involved in DSN support for NASA's recent space probe missions, including the Pluto flyby by the New Horizons spacecraft and the Juno mission to Jupiter.